-This form of marquetry began at the post town in the mountains of Hakone about the middle of the 19th century.
-At first it was mainly an unstructured form of marquetry or one using a simple pattern.
-Then in the 1870s, marquetry skills from around Shizuoka were introduced and now Hakone Yosegi Zaiku is well known for its extremely fine handwork and as being the only craft of its kind in Japan.
+Hakone marquetry began at a post town in the mountains of Hakone around the middle of the 19th century.
+At first, the craft was unstructured and used simple patterns.
+In the 1870s, marquetry skills from Shizuoka were introduced, and today Hakone marquetry is known for its fine craftsmanship as a craft truly unique to Japan.

-The mountains around Hakone are famous in Japan for their diverse variety of trees.
-Hakone yosegi zaiku expresses the beautiful natural colors of Hakone’s natural abundance in a wide variety of geometric shapes and patterns.
-The mosaics are used for boxes, drawers, bureaus, teacup saucers, and even personal accessories.
+The mountains around Hakone are famous in Japan for their diversity of trees.
+Hakone marquetry highlights the beautiful colors of Hakone’s natural beauty through many different geometric shapes and patterns.
+The mosaics are used for drawers, bureaus, boxes, teacup saucers and personal accessories.

 How to make

-First multiple blocks of wood are cut into the same geometric shape.
-Each block is then sliced to produce the individual mosiac pieces.
-The pieces are then assembled into the full mosaic pattern, creating a Tanegi board.
-Deep expertise and experience is required to produce the Tanegi board, as each individual block must be cut in exactly the same shape at precise angles, and then glued perfected to produce a seamless mosaic pattern.
-A specialized plane is then used to scrape paper thin slices called Taneita from the Tanegi board, each containing the same geometric pattern.
-The paper thin Taneita sheets are then glued to boxes and other wood joinery products for decoration.
-Recently a new technique has been created which allows the Taneita boards to be turned directly into boxes, or into wood turned products such as plates and bowls, further expanding the possibilities of Hakone yosegi zaiku.
+First, multiple blocks of wood are cut into the same geometric shape.
+Each block is sliced to produce the individual mosaic pieces, which are assembled into the full mosaic pattern, creating a tanegi board.
+Expertise and experience are required to produce a tanegi board, as each block must be cut in exactly the same shape at precise angles and perfectly glued to produce the seamless mosaic pattern.
+A specialized plane is then used to shave paper-thin slices called tane-ita from the tanegi board, each with the same geometric pattern.
+These sheets are then glued to boxes and other joinery products as decoration.
+A recent technique allows boxes and turned wooden goods, including plates and bowls, to be made directly from tane-ita, further expanding the possibilities of Hakone wood mosaic work.